The 8 Best Brazilian and Portuguese Movies for Authentic Language Learning

 Just be sure to pay attention to the language used while moving forward with the following films.
 Is it Brazilian or European Portuguese?
 This will affect not only the accent but also vocabulary, slang, usage of shared words, grammar quirks and even many spellings of words in the subtitles.

-The 10 Best Brazilian and Portuguese Movies for Authentic Language Learning
+8 Brazilian and Portuguese Movies for the Cinephilic Learner

 If you click on another list of the best Portuguese-language movies and this one isn’t listed in the number one spot, turn back immediately.
 It’s not only a legend of Brazilian cinema, but it’s perhaps one of the best movies of all time—in any language.

 There’s love, funk, hippies, drug wars, resistance, intrigue, art and dreams of a better life in the favelas.
 Better still, the musical legend Seu Jorge—who has an emotional stake in the film since he’s originally from a favela—plays an important character.